 Becoming career smart means learning how to adapt to change.

 Most people change their jobs multiple times, many make dramatic career shifts.
 Being able to identify and apply your transferable skills is key to making the most of your knowledge, skills and abilities in this agile career marketplace.

 - identify your key professional skills and capabilities

 - develop your capacity to reflect on your strengths and weaknesses

 - explore your successes and what success means to you.

 Meet the team

-Your Lead Educator for this course is Michael Hobbs, who is involved in both teaching and research at Deakin University’s School of IT.
+Your Lead Educator for this course is Nick Patterson, who is involved in both teaching and research at Deakin University’s School of IT.

 Follow him to keep up with the latest course updates, feedback and discussions.